jonsimonsen/Ramsetti/README.md

 -Instructions can be clearer.

 # Currently prioritized issues
--Include more JQuery in project.
+-Include more JQuery in project?
 -Find out how to section the footer.
--Do we actually use the universal selector since some elements are overriding it later?
-Maybe we can put it on sections instead.
 -Unrelated: font size 100%?
 -Bower(Yarn), node, grunt, gulp
 -iTerm